 For example, a dishonest SEO consultant might build links using a blog network created for the sole purpose of nefarious link building.
 The company receives an initial boost to their SEO.
 However, when the company decides to leave, the SEO consultant pulls the links.
 This results in a rankings drop off.
 The company observes the rankings loss and runs back to the SEO consultant.

 To prevent putting your domain at risk, always vet their approach to backlink strategies.
-If an SEO company is buying links, it may be best to continue your search.
+If an SEO company in Australia is buying links, it may be best to continue your search.
 If the company is spamming your links on useless websites, run for the hills.

 They Provide No References

 A legitimate SEO company should provide you with a list of accomplishments for other clients.
 You should contact those website owners or executives and learn more about the SEO company.
 If they can’t provide references, consider looking elsewhere for digital marketing services.